 Charging a fee to play a hand of blackjack is not unique to California.
-In the State of Oklahoma, tribal casinos collect what is commonly referred to as an “ante” (as opposed to “commission”).
+In Oklahoma, tribal casinos collect what is commonly referred to as an “ante” (as opposed to “commission”).
 This equates to 50 cents from each player before every hand.
-At Winstar World Resort in Thackerville, OK, located just across the Texas-Oklahoma border, dealers collect blackjack antes 24/7 on one of the biggest casino floors in the country.
+At Winstar World Resort in Thackerville, just across the Texas-Oklahoma border, dealers collect blackjack antes 24/7 on one of the biggest casino floors in the country.

-Though gaming laws vary from state to state (with the exception of residents of Hawaii), one is never too far away from a live blackjack table.
-Outside of Nevada and Atlantic City, New Jersey, blackjack players can find favorable gaming conditions in the Midwest and Gulf Coast.
+Though gaming laws vary from state to state, one is never too far away from a live blackjack table.
+Outside of Nevada and Atlantic City, blackjack players can find favorable gaming conditions in the Midwest and Gulf Coast.
 Riverboat and tribal casinos in Missouri, Mississippi, and Louisiana have been hotspots for decades.